 If you want to work on your sprawling, you will want to have your partner shoot for slow takedowns at random intervals so you get to work on your sprawls.

 With this type of sparring, you and your partner will work together to make sure that you have set parameters for sparring and both know what the other person will be mostly doing.
 Nothing tricky or out of the ordinary.
-This type of sparring is strictly done to get you comfortable with certain movements and techniques.
+You should do this type of sparring strictly to get comfortable with certain movements and techniques.

-Here is an example of this type of sparrring done in boxing:
+Here is an example of this type of sparring done in boxing:

-This time of sparring should be done as much as possible.
+Martial artists should do this type of sparring as much as possible.

 This is the next level up.
 With light sparring, you work your technique with light contact.
 This type of sparring is also good to do on a regular basis.
 Light sparring simulates a real fight but you are still able to be creative and try out new things without being afraid of taking heavy damage.
 With hard sparring, you aren't able to open up and try out new things because you are too busy not getting hurt.

-This type of sparring should be done to refine old movement and technique, as well as try out new ones.
+Fighters should do this type of sparring to refine old movements and techniques, as well as try out new ones.

 How light is light sparring?
 I consider light sparring to be something that even people new to martial arts do not need headgear for and none of the contact should hurt.

-This type of sparring should be done on a regular basis, whenever possible.
+Martial artists should do this type of sparring on a regular basis, whenever possible.

 Moderate Pace Sparring